You are using an outdated browser. Please upgrade your browser to improve your experience.

 For most executives, their schedules are either tightly woven or in a complex tangle.

-In general, studies show that most people—over 75%, in fact—feel like their meeting schedules are out of control.
-When you realize that those same people rank scheduled meetings as a disruption, right up there with email and office chit chat, but before social media, you can see there’s a significant problem.
+Over 75% of people feel like their meeting schedules are out of control.
+They rank scheduled meetings as a disruption, right up there with email and office chit-chat, but before social media.
+You can see there’s a significant problem.

 And that’s just meetings.
 Think of everything else that ends up on your calendar!